justpy-org/justpy/docs/tutorial/matplotlib.md

 The program below is very similar to the example above except that it puts the same chart element several times on the page.
 Since it is the same element, the event handlers modify all the charts.

+### matplotlib chart with several copies on same page
 ```python
 import justpy as jp
 import matplotlib.pyplot as plt